Thinking about attending our Healthy Horse Conference but can’t make up your mind?

 If you’re reading this post you’re a horsey person, and horsey people are great at making stuff happen.
 Come on you can control a 500kg plus beast, you are a ‘do-er’ and a problem solver.
 If you really want to get to the Conference you will find a way, and find the budget.

 Here’s a list of ways to find the budget to attend a course.

 Try them and let me know how you get on.

 You must have a friend (or three) who can help, and chances are they would love it if you can return the favour.
-Offer childcare, turning out horses, mucking out and dog sitting and you’ll find that people are more than happy to help you out as well.
+If you can’t join the whole day live then block out a series of evenings or part of another weekend to catch up.

 I totally understand this, and would certainly put myself in the ‘time poor’ category.
 The fact that you are reading this means that you are interested in taking the best possible care.
 You probably read heaps of articles, and are quick to research any concerns that you have about your horse.